Store-aware grocery planning

 Review before anything goes to cart.

 Review your matched products before sending anything to a retailer cart.
-Zenx helps prepare the cart flow, but you stay in control before checkout.
+Zenx helps prepare the cart flow, but you stay in control before retailer handoff.

 Availability truth